mech/Notes/JavaScript/React/FRP.md

 ## Spreadsheet Analogy

 A spreadsheet cell reacts to changes in other cells (pulls) but doesn't reach out and change others (doesn't push).
 The end result is that you can change one cell and a zillion others 'independently' update their own displays.
 The others react to you!
 You don't manually change them.
 Let them react  to you!

+Spreadsheet is FRP already.
+You declare the formula, and you change the data to see the result.

 ## Om